pkutaj/pkutaj.github.io/_posts/2021-02-13-Running-a-JavaScript-Github-Action.md

 ## usecase
-* The aim of this tutorial🔍 is offer both a hello-world and a real-world example of a succesfully set up and executed JavaScript Github Action.
+* The aim of this tutorial🔍 is to offer both a hello-world and a real-world example of a successfully set up and executed JavaScript Github Action.

 <!-- TOC -->